-There cannot be darkness without light, nor light in absence of darkness.
-Not on this Planet.
-There is no good without bad, no heroes without villains, no noise without silence, no acceptance without denial, nor love without hate.
+There cannot be darkness without light, nor in the absence of night, not on this Planet.
+There is no good without evil, no heroes without villains, no noise without silence, no acceptance without denial, nor love without hate.
 All pairs are different coins.
-Two sided.
+Two-sided.

 We are educated and encouraged to become heroes.
 It’s what we learn from the stories told and shown since early childhood.
 People worship heroes.
-Kids dream to become Superman, Spiderman, Elsa or Anna, Pocahontas, Paw Patrol Heroes or Princes and Princesses.
-We all learn to dream and to wish that one day we can save humanity, someone or at least ourselves and our loved ones, and that this is the greater good, and ultimate mission.
-But being a hero requires always a high cost to pay.
+Kids dream of becoming Superman, Spiderman, Elsa or Anna, Pocahontas, Paw Patrol Heroes, or Princes and Princesses.
+We all learn to dream and to wish that one day we can save humanity, someone, or at least ourselves and our loved ones, and that this is the greater good and ultimate mission.
+But being a hero always requires a high cost to pay.
 This is what we are not taught.
-When we are at that crossroad, many of us estimate the price and chose not to pay it.
+When we are at a crossroads, many of us estimate the price and choose not to spend it.
 We then fall on the other side, in the arms of our shadows.
-Simply believing in heroes implies the existence of villains, and often, there is nothing else in between.
+Simply believing in heroes implies the existence of villains, and often, there is nothing in between.

-My story today is about the encounter of my shadow and light.
-I grew as adolescent, being very authentic.
-A bit arrogant and narcissistic I guess, but I knew precisely what I wanted, and I knew how much I deserve to have all that I want.
-I was living in my own kind of dream, not paying too much attention to the people around me.
-It was me in the center of my world, and everyone else gravitating around.
+My story today is about the encounter between my shadow and light.
+I grew up as an adolescent, being very authentic.
+I was arrogant and selfish, but I knew what I wanted and how much I deserved to have all I wanted.
+I was living in my dream, not paying too much attention to the people around me.
+I was in the center of my world, and everyone else gravitated around.
 That was my dark veil.
-My view of life was simple: “if I don’t want to do something, I don’t do it.
-And if someone has a problem with that… it makes that solely their problem.
-The ones to whom I am important, will accept me as I am and if they don’t, is their loss.” (these notes I found in my diary and are 20+ years old)
+My view of life was simple: „If I don’t want to do something, I don’t.
+And if someone has a problem with that, it makes that solely their problem.
+The ones to whom I am important will accept me as I am; if they don’t, it is their loss.” (these notes I found in my diary and dated 20+ years ago)

 I woke up from my numbness one day.
-I saw suffering in the eyes of my loved ones, I saw how wounded they felt by my words and my actions.
-I felt myself that hurt.
+I saw suffering in the eyes of my loved ones; I saw how wounded they felt by my words and actions.
+I thought to myself that hurt.
 At that crossroad, I decided to make a turn and change.
-I decided to become a hero.
-I buried the dark inside me, sealed it with vows, oaths and promises, and began to change.
+I chose to become a hero.
+I buried the darkness, sealed it with vows, oaths, and promises, and began to change.

-For almost a decade, I built new values, behaviors and beliefs, forgetting, abandoning and losing myself in others, believing and doing only good, growing love and light that went far beyond myself.
-I had the privilege to know how strong my love can be, how healing and kind there was this side of me.
-I became eventually my own hero.
-A light walker.
+For almost a decade, I built new values, behaviors, and beliefs, forgetting, abandoning, and losing myself in others, believing and doing only good, growing love and light far beyond myself.
+Then, finally, I had the privilege of knowing how strong my love can be and how healing and kind this side of me was.
+I eventually became my hero—a lightwalker.
 Yet, I was not feeling whole.

-I wondered many times what is missing, why I feel that inadequate and found million reasons for it: blame, shame, actions, thoughts.
-I thought is me, and grew and re-directed the light and love to myself in an attempt to see the happiness with the eyes of my soul.
+I often wondered what was missing and why I felt inadequate and found a million reasons: blame, shame, actions, and thoughts.
+I thought it was me and grew and re-directed the light and love to myself to see the happiness with the eyes of my soul.
 I was almost invincible, or so I thought.

-Facing it, looking in those wolfish proud eyes, took us both – the mirror and the real – to an uncreated beginning.
+Facing it, looking into those wolfish proud eyes, took us both – the mirror and the real – to an uncreated beginning.
 My shade is the most beautiful being.

-We held each other dancing our perfect dance, with impeccable steps that followed unsung notes of silence and stillness, in a sky lookalike universe surrounded by stars and lightened by a silver moonlight.
+We held each other, dancing our perfect dance, with impeccable steps that followed unsung notes of silence and stillness, in a sky-lookalike universe surrounded by stars and lightened by silver moonlight.

-I understood I am both black and white, shadow and light and only being them both and dancing that endless, timeless dance, I could become whole.
+I understood I am black and white, shadow and light, and only by being them both and dancing that endless, timeless dance could I become whole.
 There is no other path.
-The light that springs from darkness, is brighter and stronger because it knows its roots, its powers and its failings.
+The light that springs from darkness is brighter and more vital because it knows its roots, powers, and failings.

-Denying that part was emptying me of energy, of soul, of life.
-As much as I grew the light, as forceful it became the dark trying to be seen and heard.
-But on that dance floor, when I acknowledged I know that face, those eyes, that beauty… and recognized it is entirely mine, I felt what power really means.
-I felt how is to really love and how that burns with the warmth of sun.
-I felt how is to have the power to calm it all instantly with the coldness and stillness of the night.
-I felt how is to fight with the force of a tsunami, and immediately bring peace with a rainbow of hope, planting the seeds of rebirth.
-The real power is to have all of these inside of me every moment, and to know that.
+I denied that part emptied me of energy, soul, and life.
+As much as I grew the light, as forceful, it became the dark, trying to be seen and heard.
+But on that dance floor, when I acknowledged I knew that face, those eyes, that beauty and recognized it is entirely mine, I felt what power means.
+I felt how it is to love and how that burns with the sun’s warmth.
+I felt how it is to have the power to calm it with the night’s coldness and stillness instantly.
+I felt how it is to fight with the force of a tsunami and immediately bring peace with a rainbow of hope, planting the seeds of rebirth.
+The real power is to have all of this inside me every moment and to know that.

 The gifts of my blackness are completeness and impeccability!